MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/04-CreateBasicImage.md

     buildpkg all

 ## Create a test project
 From IoT Core Shell, create a new product folder that uses the BSP you are working with.
 This folder represents a new device we want to build an image for, and contains sample customization files that we can use to start our project.
-For example, to create a product folder called `MyRPiProduct` that uses the Raspberry Pi 3 BSP files, execute the following command:
+For example, to create a product folder called `MyRPiProduct` that uses the Raspberry Pi 2 or 3 BSP files, execute the following command:

     newproduct MyRPiProduct rpi2